EXECUTIVE DIRECTOR - DARLENE MAY LEE

 DIRECTING ATTORNEY - GRANT WILSON

-Grant Wilson is an attorney who has advanced environmental campaigns in the United States and worldwide.
-As a law clerk, Grant attended the 2010 United Nations Climate Change Conference in Cancún to support the Pacific Small Island Developing States.
-He also traveled to Kenya, where he worked with local Samburu and Maasai communities to help shape the National Land Policy and 2010 Constitution of Kenya.
-Later, Grant advocated on behalf of the Environmental Management and Law Association in Budapest for environmental access rights and analyzed the connection between human rights and the environment.
-Then, as Deputy Director of Global Catastrophic Risk Institute, Grant advocated for greater attention to threats such as the Deepwater Horizon oil spill, ocean fertilization, and emerging technologies like bioengineering, and wrote articles for several prominent law journals on these topics.
+Grant Wilson is an attorney who has advanced environmental campaigns in the United States and worldwide: from the 2010 United Nations Climate Change Conference in Cancún to Kenyan National Land Policy work to Deputy Director of Global Catastrophic Risk Institute in the US.
 Grant earned a degree in Environmental Policy from Huxley College of the Environment at Western Washington University, and a J.D. with a Certificate in Environmental and Natural Resources Law from Lewis & Clark Law School in Portland, Oregon.
-Grant speaks conversational Spanish.

 Ocean Rights Manager - MICHELLE BENDER